A goal is a dream with a plan.

 Step 12 – Write 4th draft based on feedback from BR (let BR re-read)

-Step 13 – Edit, polish and make perfect manuscript
+Step 13 – Edit, polish and make the manuscript perfect

 Step 14 – Send Manuscript to an editor for checking

-Step 15 – Make changes to manuscript based on feedback
+Step 15 – Make changes to the manuscript based on feedback

 Step 16 – Write Synopsis and query letter

-Step 18 – Check out publishers submission guidelines and send manuscript to publisher
+Step 18 – Check out publishers/agents submission guidelines and send as required

-Step 19 – Work on building platform and following
+Step 19 – Continue building your platform and following

 Step 20 – Start working on next book